ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 ...you'll notice that the runscript calls a script in `/opt` called `text_translate.py`.
 Let's make an writable _local_ copy of that script in our present working directory and edit it to change the output language from German to French:

-_copy the file_
+_first, copy the file_
 ```
 singularity exec mytranslator.sif cp /opt/text_translate.py .
 ```
-_edit the file (and change output language to French_.
+_second, edit the file (and change output language to French_.
 You can use the "nano" editor.
 Type cntl^x to exit and save when done_
 ```
 nano text_translate.py
 ```
-Now execute your newly modified _local_ copy of the script.
+_Finally, execute your newly modified _local_ copy of the script._
 ```
 singularity exec mytranslator.sif python ./text_translate.py
 ```